 The Religious Education Program (RE) at UUCSC seeks to be a place of religious exploration, where children and youth are offered opportunities to form a strong sense of self-identity, compassion, social justice, and connection to the natural world.
-DRE Lee Cowan directs the program with advisement and assistance from the Religious Education Committee.
+RE Director Lee Cowan directs the program with advisement and assistance from the Religious Education Committee.

 During the pandemic, we are meeting virtually Sunday mornings at 9 AM and connecting through weekly newsletters and video messages which include a song, some thoughts on our theme for the week and a fun activity!